We have produced a short privacy statement to clearly outline when we may collect your personal information and what we do with it.

 - To operate the Warwickshire CAVA website and mailing subscriptions and to deliver the services that individuals have requested

-- To inform individuals of news, events, activities or services running in Warwickshire
+- To inform individuals of news, events, training, activities or services running in Warwickshire

 - To contact individuals via surveys to conduct research about their opinions of current services or of potential new services that may be offered.